Please click on the logo above to be redirected to the home page.

 Who would have thought that ONE email could change my entire university experience (in a good damn way).

 It all started when I decided to tryout for the University Equestrian Team.
 I hadn’t been on a horse for over three years and figured it could be a good opportunity for me to get back in the saddle!
-By the grace of God I managed to not lose my sh*t and somehow made it through the tryout.
+By the grace of God, I managed not to fall off and somehow made it through the tryout.

-The following Sunday, I was sipping my latte in my absolute fav Italian cafe when I got the news.
+The following Sunday, I was sipping my latte in my absolute favourite Italian cafe when I got the news.
 I was sitting there with all my polish friends, opened the email, and basically lost it: “ja pierdole, jestem prawdziwym jeźdźcem”.
 Next thing you know, I raided Greenhawk and showed up to the first show looking like an Elation ad.
-(Classic Alicia)

 A) I wouldn’t be writing this, and